codepath/android_guides/Using-the-RecyclerView.md

 );
 ```

 Under the covers, this is wrapping the interface pattern described in detail below.
+If you apply this code above, you **don't need to any of the manual item click handling below**.

 #### Simple Click Handler within ViewHolder

 RecyclerView does not have special provisions for attaching click handlers to items unlike ListView which has the method `setOnItemClickListener`.
-To achieve a similar effect, we can attach click events within the `ViewHolder` within our adapter:
+To achieve a similar effect manually (instead of using the decorator utility above), we can attach click events within the `ViewHolder` inside our adapter:

 ```java
 public class ContactsAdapter extends RecyclerView.Adapter<ContactsAdapter.ViewHolder> {